Skip to main content

 Beyond the Core Panel the Metabolic Connection

 Your hormonal health is inextricably linked to your metabolic function.
 Your metabolism is the process by which your body converts food into energy.
 When your metabolism is functioning optimally, you have stable energy levels, a healthy body composition, and a reduced risk of chronic diseases such as type 2 diabetes and cardiovascular disease.
-A will therefore also include a thorough assessment of your metabolic health.
+A comprehensive wellness program will therefore also include a thorough assessment of your metabolic health.

 Here are some of the key metabolic biomarkers that should be monitored: